hyes92121/Jujuby/README.md

 First, we need to setup our credentials and project paths.
 Naviagte to `Jujuby/.envfiles` and modify `variables.env`.
 You should only change `NORD_USER`, `NORD_PWD`, and `PROJECT_ROOT` and leave the other variables as is.

 Next, we will need to unzip our dataset which also happens to contain the password for our crawler UI.
-The dataset can be downloaded [here]().
+The dataset should be [downloaded]() to the project root.
 Under the project root, type `tar -zxvf MongoData.tgz`.
-All project related data will be stored in this folder.
+This folder is mounted to the database container and stores all data of the database.

 Should you decide to use a clean database, a folder named `MongoData` is still required.
 Type `mkdir MongoData` under the project root to create the folder.